DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Momentum
    - Description: By brute strength, force others to move around the battlefield.
    - Resource: Simple
    - Mechanic: You attempt to move a character who is within 1 space of you during your movement.
-If the target is unwilling, this is a Contested Check of your Strength vs. their Strength to resist or Agility to dodge.
-If the target is willing or fails the check, you may place the target within 1 space of you at the end of your movement.
+If unwilling, target makes a Contested Strength or Agility Check to dodge.
+If  willing or fails, you may place the target within 1 space of end position.
    - Prerequisites:
       + Role: Defender
       + Skill: Brute > +1